 Focus on input, not customer

-Chatbots mostly focus on capturing input/feedback from respondents, and not on the customer.
+Chatbots primarily focus on capturing input/feedback from respondents and not on the customer.
 This can hamper building up a trust-based relationship with your audience.
-We are all expecting to have a connection, and a bot cannot ensure that bond.
+We all expect to have a connection, and a bot cannot ensure that bond.

 Prone to error

 One of the top concerns when it comes to using a chatbot is the high error rate.
-Chatbots are still evolving, therefore there is still place for a lot of improvement.
-If chatbots take too much on, there is a huge chance of negatively affecting the customer experience.
+Chatbots are still evolving, therefore, there is still place for a lot of improvement.
+If chatbots take too much on, there is a considerable chance of negatively affecting the customer experience.

-Chatbots are here to stay, there is no doubt about it.
-The only question is when and how to implement it to scale with your business.
-However ways chatbots will change over time, the potential it holds will bring utility to each business in their endeavour to better connect with customers.
+Chatbots are here to stay, and there is no doubt about it.
+The only question is when and how to implement it to scale your business.
+However, ways chatbots will change over time, the potential it holds will bring utility to each company in their endeavor to better connect with customers.

-Despite the impact of the digital world over all aspects of our lives, when it comes to surveying, there are companies who prefer sticking to the traditional offline surveys, especially in the public sector.
+Despite the digital world’s impact on all aspects of our lives, when it comes to surveying, some companies prefer sticking to traditional offline surveys, especially in the public sector.
 However, offline has also made a transition.
-We no longer think of it solely as paper-version questionnaires, that imply significant costs, data quality issues and increased human error risks.
+We no longer think of it solely as paper-version questionnaires, which imply high costs, data quality issues and increased human error risks.

-Offline surveys have found a place sustained by the new technologies and manage to stand out.
-There is a variety of tools that provide respondents with similar convenience as the online services, but are not dependant on internet connectivity.
-Let’s dive in and see if the offline surveys can really complement the digital ones and what is their contribution.
+Offline surveys have found a place sustained by the new technologies and managed to stand out.
+There is a variety of tools that provide respondents with similar convenience as online services but are independent of internet connectivity.
+Let’s dive in and see if offline surveys can really complement the digital ones and what their contribution is.

 Offline survey advantages

-Any interaction with our audience is a new opportunity to learn something new about their expectations.
-Offline surveys are the ones inviting you to always stay in touch, and be there for your customers even when there is limited or no internet connectivity available.
-You can just ask your customers to fill in the survey, and when you are in the internet-range easily back up the received responses.
+Any interaction with our audience is an opportunity to learn something new about their expectations.
+Offline surveys are the ones inviting you to always stay in touch and be there for your customers, even when there is limited or no internet connectivity available.
+You can just ask your customers to fill in the survey, and when you are in the internet range easily back up the received responses.

 Data collection from all target groups and in any location

-There are target audiences that are not that comfortable with technology and the internet, and in this case the offline surveys solves the issue of no response.
-For instance, if you are an e-commerce, your delivery staff can use offline tablets to capture in-the-moment feedback about customer satisfaction following interaction with your brand.
+There are target audiences that are not that comfortable with technology and the internet, and in this case, the offline surveys solve the issue of no response.
+For instance, if you are a retail, your delivery staff can use offline tablets to capture in-the-moment feedback about customer satisfaction following interaction with your brand.

 Armed with a tablet or smartphone, you can survey your clients in any remote location and have your feedback safely stored.
-In the case of self-served kiosks, if installed at strategic points visible to customers, there is a very high potential to collect survey data from a huge audience.
-Moreover, it favours the image of the company, since such initiatives showcase the interest in the voice of the customer.
+In the case of self-service kiosks, if installed at strategic points visible to customers, there is a very high potential to collect survey data from a vast audience.
+Moreover, it favors the company’s image, since such initiatives showcase the interest in the voice of the customer.

-Most of the time the offline surveys are taken by placing a kiosk or a tablet in the premises of the surveyed service provider, be it a shop, bank, public transport, or by means of interviewers after certain transactions.
-In this respect, taken surveys have contextual relevance and most of the time do not interfere or disrupt customers from their daily routine, causing minimum inconvenience.
-Very often they are anonymous which might encourage more honest feedback from respondents.
+Most of the time, offline surveys are taken by placing a kiosk or a tablet in the premises of the surveyed service provider, be it a shop, bank, public transport, or by means of interviewers after certain transactions.
+In this respect, taken surveys have contextual relevance and, most of the time, do not interfere with or disrupt customers from their daily routine, causing minimum inconvenience.
+They are often anonymous, which might encourage more honest feedback from respondents.

 Offline survey disadvantages

 The main disadvantage is related to one of its strengths.
-Offline surveys can capture and store data, but cannot submit survey results in real time as long as there is no internet connection.
-Hence, the received feedback shall be added in your database only when such connectivity is ensured.
+Offline surveys can capture and store data but cannot submit survey results in real time as long as there is no internet connection.
+Hence, the received feedback shall be added to your database only when such connectivity is ensured.

 Solution?
 Kickstart Your Multi-Channel Survey Strategy

-Want to improve the response rate of your survey, while also enhancing the outreach and statistical accuracy?
+Want to improve your survey response rate while enhancing outreach and statistical accuracy?
 Kickstart your multi-channel NPS campaign.
-There is no perfect channel that can match customer preferences for all companies that try it out.
-You need to experiment to get to cover as many audiences as possible
+There is no perfect survey channel that can match customer preferences for all companies that try it out.
+You need to experiment to get to cover as many audiences as possible.

-Instead of relying on a single channel for your customers’ satisfaction survey (let’s say — emails), you can first, reach out to your most active users through in-app surveys.
-In case they don’t respond, you send them an automatically triggered reminder email to ask for their feedback.
-For a better outreach you can experiment with the subject line to make it more engaging.
+Instead of relying on a single channel for your customer satisfaction survey (let’s say — email), you can first reach out to your most active users through in-app surveys.
+If they don’t respond, send them an automatically triggered reminder email to ask for their feedback.
+For better outreach, you can experiment with the subject line to make it more engaging.
 In rare cases where you still get no response from the customer after 1-2 weeks, you move towards more personal survey channels like SMS and phone calls (if it suits your business model) for re-engagement.